Guest Post Written by Dr. Rajneesh Kumar Sharma, M.D.

 ‘Pleuritic’ chest pain (Pseudopsora) aggravated by breathing results from involvement of the costovertebral joints (Pseudopsora).
 Plantar fasciitis (Psora/ Pseudopsora/ Sycosis), Achilles tendinitis (Psora/ Pseudopsora/ Sycosis) and tenderness over bony prominences (Psora) such as the iliac crest and greater trochanter result from inflammatory enthesopathy.
 Fatigue is often a major complaint (Psora/ Pseudopsora) and may result from chronic interruption of sleep due to pain (Psora/Pseudopsora) and from chronic systemic inflammation (Pseudopsora/ Sycosis).

 Extraspinal synovial joint involvement is usually asymmetrical at first and may cause inflammatory symptoms (Sycosis) mainly affecting hips, knees, ankles or shoulders.
 Involvement of a peripheral joint (mainly ankle, knee or elbow) precedes the development of spinal symptoms.
-In childhood pauciarticular juvenile idiopathic arthritis (Pseudopsora )may develop.
+In childhood pauciarticular juvenile idiopathic arthritis (Pseudopsora) may develop.

 Patho-physiology of AS

-The inflammation in AS tends to start at the places where joint capsules, ligaments or tendons are attached to bone, resulting in pain or tenderness at these sites (Psora).
+The inflammation in AS tends to start at the places where joint capsules, ligaments or tendons are attached to the bone, resulting in pain or tenderness at these sites (Psora).
 The name enthesis is given to these sites, and the inflammatory lesion is called enthesitis or sometimes enthesopathy.

 Scarring and bone formation